braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 ### Calculator with Seeded Randomness

-We can now create an element that demonstrate how the seeded randomness works (`sr`).
+We can now create an element that demonstrate how the seeded randomness works (Arithmetic Operation Calculator).
 **Arithmetic Operation Calculator.**
 		This is a simple element direclty deriving from `ConcreteElement`.
 > ```matlab